ArnaudDuhamel/countryNameCollector/README.md

 If the country parameter of the URL request to my server was not equal to a country name in the list, the request would be rejected with a bad request status code.

+I wanted the list to be hard coded in the code base so that a developper could see and examine its content.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)